 Other than exempt goods and services, VAT of 15% is charged on the following:

 - Every supply of goods and services made in Ghana.

 The supply of tangible goods (other than exempt goods) by VAT-registered retailers is subject to VAT at the flat rate of 3% if that retailer makes annual supplies of between GHS200,000 and GHS500,000.
 Input VAT incurred by these suppliers is not deductible.

 National health insurance levy (NHIL) and Ghana education trust fund levy (GETFL), and COVID-19 health recovery levy (CHRL)

-Unless otherwise exempted, NHIL of 2.5%, GETFL of 2.5%, and CHRL of 1% are charged on the following:
+Unless otherwise exempted or zero-rated, NHIL of 2.5%, GETFL of 2.5%, and CHRL of 1% are charged on the following:

 - Every supply of goods and services provided in Ghana.

 Inheritance, estate, and gift taxes are not expressly and separately provided for under the tax laws of Ghana.